pelias/pelias/README.md

 Pelias was rebuilt from scratch and re-launched at the end of Sept '14 so the API is still in Alpha and will be subject to change for the rest of the year.

-You don't need a key to access the demo API however we are enforcing some generous rate limits.
-If you need help building your own Pelias server, get in touch!
+You don't need a key to access the demo API, however we are enforcing some generous rate limits.
+If you need help building your own Pelias server get in touch!

 #### /suggest